East Genomics

 We are recruiting to the bioinformatics team at all levels - please contact us (cuh.geneticslaboratories@nhs.net) if you are interested to find out further details.

-Non-urgent advice: NEW: Job alert service
+Non-urgent advice: Job alert service

 We don't want to lose contact with you just because we may not have a relevant opportunity for you when you visit our site.